 SharedArrayBuffer + Atomics API

-This requires running a separate Worker process for the file system operations.
-It also places additional restrictions on the web origin, to allow safe usage of SharedArrayBuffer.
-The COOP and COEP headers required are explained here: https://sqlite.org/wasm/doc/trunk/persistence.md#coop-coep
+The basic idea is described here.
+This approach requires running a separate Worker process for the file system operations.
+It also places additional restrictions on the web origin to allow safe usage of %%SharedArrayBuffer%%.
+The COOP and COEP headers required are explained here.

-Additionally, this adds significant overhead wherever this mechanism is used.
+Additionally, significant overhead is added wherever this mechanism is used.

-This provides synchronous read and write access to files.
-The latest versions of Chrome, Safari and Firefox all support these APIs.
+The File System API allows obtaining a %%FileSystemSyncAccessHandle%% using %%createSyncAccessHandle()%% within dedicated Workers that provides synchronous read and write access to files within the OPFS.
+The latest versions of Chrome, Safari and Firefox all support this.

-- While operations on an open file are synchronous*, opening a file is still an asynchronous operation.
-This requires either pre-opening all files that could be used, or combining with the SharedArrayBuffer + Atomics API workaround above.
+- While operations on an open file are synchronous [1], opening a file is still an asynchronous operation.
+This requires either pre-opening all files that could be used, combining with the %%SharedArrayBuffer%% + Atomics API workaround above, or using a retry mechanism (see below).

-- Opening a file takes out an exclusive lock, meaning no other connection can read or write the same file at the same time.
-This means that if files are pre-opened and kept open for the duration of the connection, only a single connection can be used.
+- By default, opening a file takes out an exclusive lock, meaning no other connection can read or write the same file at the same time.
+If files are pre-opened and kept open for the duration of the connection, it means only a single connection can be used.

 Concurrency on the web